Local H-Principles for Partial Holomorphic Relations: Applications

-If in addition $B$ is of finite type, then $\calR_{\text{Max Rank}}(B,V)$ satisfy a $C^0$--dense, parametric and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton that is weakly relative to (close to) domains properly attached to the skeleton. \end{theorem}
+If in addition $B$ is a Riemann surface or if it is of finite type, then $\calR_{\text{Max-Rank}}(B,V)$ satisfies a $C^0$--dense, parametric, and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton that is weakly relative to domains properly attached to the skeleton. \end{theorem}